Marfa Film Festival: About

 The program features works from promising newcomers and established filmmakers, as well as beloved or forgotten classics, including outdoor evening screenings in the arid landscape surrounding Marfa.
-The Festival does not designate winners, celebrating innovation and excellence in film through passionate curation and fostering a relaxed social space where up-and-coming filmmakers mix with adventurous cinephiles, industry veterans and living legends in a captivatingly scenic, culturally rich environment.
+The Festival does not designate winners, celebrating innovation and excellence in film through passionate curation and fostering a relaxed social space where up-and-coming filmmakers mix with adventurous cinephiles, industry veterans, and living legends in a captivatingly scenic, culturally rich environment.
 Movies are shown one at a time to allow the possibility of viewing every film in the program without scheduling conflicts.
 Musical performances by popular acts, art installations, lounge spaces, and other special events are also a customary part of the 5-day event.

-Festival alumni include Dennis Hopper, Larry McMurtry, Lou Reed, Omar Rodriguez–Lopez, and Heath Ledger.